harsh-pandhe/game-dev/README.md

 ## Description

-Welcome to "The Island's Discovery," an exciting 2D top-down pixel art adventure game where players follow the journey of Alex, a curious and adventurous boy who stumbles upon an ancient map in his garage.
+Welcome to "The Island Odyssey" an exciting 2D top-down pixel art adventure game where players follow the journey of Alex, a curious and adventurous boy who stumbles upon an ancient map in his garage.
 Intrigued by the promise of hidden treasure on a mysterious island, Alex embarks on a thrilling cycling expedition to explore the uncharted land.

 ## Gameplay